We take your preferences seriously

 - Remifentanil Patient Controlled Intravenous Analgesia.
 This advanced option is for patients with bleeding disorders or neurologic conditions who cannot have an epidural.

 - Fentanyl.
 This intravenous pain medication is available for those who want natural childbirth, but would like some pain relief.

 - We have an expert team with decades of experience caring for the most rare and critical issues during pregnancy.

 - We have only the best anesthesiologists on our labor floor.
 Most have received specialized training in obstetrics and many are regional and national leaders in their field.

 - Experienced nurses, dedicated to your birthing support

 - Staff who are fully engaged and supportive of natural birth

-- 24-hour physician, certified nurse-midwife, anesthesiologist and other specialists on-site
+- 24-hour physicians, certified nurse-midwives, anesthesiologists with specialized obstetric training, and other specialists on-site

 - Attention to your birth plan